beese79/HTMLphys_sim/README.md

 # Purpose
 There isn't really a purpose to this program.
 It just showcases what AI can create with HTML.
 I don't plan to add more to this, but I can if I need to.

-# Prerelease Versions
+# Pre-release Versions
-As this is being actively updated, prerelease versions will be released with every detail added.
-We'll try our best to make sure prerelease versions don't have bugs.
+As this is being actively updated, pre-release versions will be released with every detail added.
+We'll try our best to make sure pre-release versions don't have bugs.

 # Known bugs
 Being AI generated, this program can be very prone to bugs, here are a few: